mattman/keypay_api/README.md

 # KeyPay API

-This is a Ruby gem client for accessing the [KeyPay](https://www.keypay.com.au) API, specifically developed for use in the Australian version of the API.
+This is an unofficial Ruby gem client for accessing the [KeyPay](https://www.keypay.com.au) API, specifically developed for use in the Australian version of the API.

 Documentation for the KeyPay API can be found at https://api.keypay.com.au/australia/reference